8

 • 1

 $\begingroup$ See also the SE FAQ post on tag wikis.
 (Disclosure: I wrote most of the original proposed text for that FAQ entry, except for the part quoted from the SE blog at the end.
-Apparently the folks at SE think it's more or less correct, though, since it was just recently officially added to the FAQ.) $\endgroup$ Jan 3, 2018 at 11:49
+Apparently the folks at SE think it's more or less correct, though, since it was just recently officially added to the FAQ.) $\endgroup$ Commented Jan 3, 2018 at 11:49

-• $\begingroup$ I have completely forgotten about this previous post - which was exactly about the tag-wiki edits which lead me to asking this question: Recent suggested tag wiki edits. $\endgroup$ Jan 9, 2018 at 13:04
+• $\begingroup$ I have completely forgotten about this previous post - which was exactly about the tag-wiki edits which lead me to asking this question: Recent suggested tag wiki edits. $\endgroup$ Commented Jan 9, 2018 at 13:04

 2 Answers 2